enspirit/webspicy/ROADMAP.md

 * YAML schemas must have a better mapping with vocabulary, in a backward compatible way.
 It must be easy to migrate an existing specification & test suite.

-* Reuse an assertions framework, either from RSpec or Minitest.

 * Make assertion support more generic: it should be possible to assert the response, not only the output.

 * Support jsonpath for assertions paths, instead of hardcoded paths.